2019 Toyota Camry vs Ford Fusion

 A great way to get around San Diego, Kearny Mesa, and El Cajon is in a vehicle that offers a smooth and comfortable ride.
-Two examples of this type of car are the Toyota Camry vs. Ford Fusion.
-Both have plenty of features, which one would be right for you?
+Two examples of this type of car are the new Toyota Camry and Ford Fusion.
+Both have plenty of features, but which one would be right for you?

 Toyota Camry vs Ford Fusion: Advanced Safety Features

 The Toyota Camry and Ford Fusion have advanced driver-assisting technologies to help prevent an accident from occurring.

 For instance, the Camry comes standard with Toyota Safety Sense™ P. This suite includes features like:

 - Pre-Collision System with Pedestrian Detection: This system sends visual and audible alerts when it detects a potential collision with a vehicle or person ahead of you.
 If you don’t react in time, it can apply the brakes for you.

 - Lane Departure Alert with Steering Assist: This system detects when you start drifting from your lane without using a turn signal.
 It’ll then use gentle corrective steering to lead you back into the center of your original lane.